jdunkerley/ToDosElectron/README.md

 # ReadMe #

 Having spent a few days experimenting with setting up a build process for creating an Electron-based thought I would put together a post describing the setup.
 First, a disclaimer that this is still a work in progress and as with everything within the JavaScript world it seems like there are a thousand ways to do it and this is just one way.
+Secondly, I am by no means an expert and this is just the process I wanted to create - I am sure there are improvements that can be made and would value suggestions!

-My requirements:
+So my requirements are:

 * Want to use [Electron](https://electron.atom.io/) for creating a simple (or not…) desktop application
 * Want to use [TypeScript](http://www.typescriptlang.org/) for the majority of the code
 * Where I have to use JavaScript code, want to have it linted by [standardjs](https://standardjs.com/)